 Yes, actually we exceeded them a little bit.
 The objective was 400 we got 405.

 6) Having been the Chief Engineer for GM’s Premium V engine family [which includes the Cadillac’s Northstar and Oldsmobile’s 4.0L and 3.5L engines] for 10 years, what type of engineering processes are carrying over into the small block?

 There’s a lot of synergy in several areas, one of them is our Bill of Design.
 Bill of Design is basically a guideline of best engineering practices established over our collective life to get the best possible design.
-Now granted one family of engine is a four valve and one is a two valve push rod, ones overhead cam and one’s cam-in-block.
-Many elements of the Bill of Design on things like cylinder head design, block design and piston design carrys over regardless of a particular architecture, so there’s a lot of similarities there.
-One of my favorite examples is the structure on the bottom end of both the Vette and the Premium V. While there are two different solutions there, one’s a deep skirt with a six bolt arrangement and one’s a bed plate, both of them are just outstanding from bottom end structure and both followed our Bill of Design.
+Now granted one engine family is a four valve and one is a two valve push rod.
+One’s overhead cam and one’s cam-in-block.
+Many elements of the Bill of Design on things like cylinder head design, block design and piston design carries over regardless of a particular architecture, so there’s a lot of similarities there.
+One of my favorite examples is the structure on the bottom end of both the Vette and the Premium V. While there are two different solutions there, one’s a deep skirt with a six bolt arrangement and one’s a bed plate.
+Both of them are just outstanding from bottom end structure and both followed our Bill of Design.
 The small block is probably the most robust lower end I’ve ever seen, bullet proof.
 The team did just a superb job there.

 7) What do you think the guiding philosophy should be in the development of engines for the Corvette?